-Attend both events on January 20th and March 13th to receive a certificate of completion.
-You can also add this training to your co-curricular record! trentu.ca/currentstudents/work-lead/co-curricular-record
+Attendees of both events on January 20th and March 13th received a certificate of completion.
+Add this training to your Trent co-curricular record: trentu.ca/currentstudents/work-lead/co-curricular-record

 Sponsored by Trent School of the Environment, Fleming College Sustainability Office, Kawartha World Issues Centre, and Green Up.

 The SDGs launch is a project of Foundation for Environmental Stewardship (FES), a youth-led, youth-serving sustainable development organization.
 FES is a UN-accredited organization and has special consultative status with the Economic and Social Council (ECOSOC) of the United Nations.Since 2017 FES has mobilized over 8000 students from 82 post-secondary institutions at 50 trainings.

 Centering Indigenous Leadership and Diverse Perspectives to Advance the Sustainable Development Goals in Nogojiwanong/ Peterborough

 A free virtual forum was held on February 24th and 25th 2021.
 This forum was designed to share and build on the collective work of over 100 Peterborough community members on five local priority action areas to reach the 2030 targets:

 - SDG #1 No Poverty

 - SDG #13 Climate Action

 Peterborough Examiner: GreenUP - Peterborough navigates the U.N’s 2030 agenda for sustainable development.
 By Hayley Goodchild, Wed., Dec.
 30, 2020